Generic Name: tenofovir alafenamide + emtricitabine

 The most common side effect is nausea.

-Descovy may lead to new or worsening kidney problems, though this risk is lower compared with those using Truvada.
+Descovy may lead to new or worsening kidney problems, though this risk is lower compared with Truvada.
 Your healthcare provider may do blood tests to check your kidneys before and during treatment with Descovy.

 The following medications are not recommended while you are being treated with Descovy: